Paktika Province: Population

+Ethnicity, languages and religion

-As of 2021, the total population of the province is about 789,000, which is a multi-ethnic tribal society.
+Paktika is a multi-ethnic tribal society.
 According to the Naval Postgraduate School, the ethnic groups of the province are as follows: Pashtun, Tajik, Arab, Pashai, and other various minority groups.
 Other sources mention that ethnic Pashtuns make up around 96% of Paktika's population.
 Around 15,000 people (0.17%) are ethnic Uzbeks; and about 5,000 people speak some other languages.
-These are most probably Hazaras or Baloch.
 There is also a small Tajik community in Urgun.